-Now that life is returning back to normal, family friendly fun is exactly what all of us need.
 Whether you want to go and try to win a massive cuddly toy at the coconut shy or you fancy blowing off the cobwebs with a whirl on the waltzers you can be sure that the Nottingham Goose Fair will have what you need.
 Then you can treat yourself to a toffee apple and a hot chocolate and head home, sounds heavenly doesn’t it?

 What Can You Do at Goose Fair?